9 Best Lattafa Perfumes That Smell Identical to Designer (With Dupes Chart)

 That said, no clone is perfect.
 Some openings are sharper, some drydowns diverge a bit on certain skin types, and a few can feel overwhelming if you overspray.
 But the value is insane.
 For the price of one mid-tier designer bottle, you could own half this list and still have money left over.

 If you’re new to Lattafa or clones in general, start safe: Asad is still the one I reach for most.
-It’s versatile, compliment-generating, and performs like a $200+ fragrance in every situation—work, dates, weekends.
+It’s versatile, compliment-generating, and performs like a $200+ fragrance in every situation — work, dates, weekends.
 Khamrah is a close second when I want something cozy and addictive in colder months.
 Oud for Glory gets the nod whenever I’m feeling bold and mysterious.
+And the latest flanker, Asad Bourbon, has quietly become my new winter favorite — boozy vanilla warmth with cacao spice that pulls compliments without being overpowering.
+Check my full Lattafa Asad Bourbon review for the brutal blind tests and why it’s arguably the best Most Wanted clone under $40 right now.

 Pick one, wear it with confidence, and enjoy smelling like you spent way more than you actually did.
 Your wallet (and everyone around you) will thank you.